stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 decSameColType Float Float     = Yes SameCT
 ```

+First, note how we could use a pattern match in a single
+argument lambda directly.
+This is sometimes called the
+*lambda case* style, named after an extension of the Haskell
+programming language.
+If we use the `SameCT` constructor
+in the pattern match, Idris is forced to try and unify for instance
+`Float` with `I64`.
+This is not possible, so the case as
+a whole is impossible.

-This was pretty cumbersome to implement.
+Yet, this was pretty cumbersome to implement.
 In order to
-convince Idris via direct pattern matching,
+convince Idris we did not miss a case,
 there is no way around treating every possible pairing
 of constructors explicitly.
 However, we get *much* stronger guarantees out of this: We
-can no longer create falls positives *or* false negatives, and
+can no longer create false positives *or* false negatives, and
 therefore, `decSameColType` is provably correct.

 Doing the same thing for schemata requires some utility functions,